ibmresilient/resilient-community-apps/fn_misp/README.md

 | 1.5.0 | MM/YYYY | Added MITRE Att&ck support |
 | 1.0.0 | MM/YYYY | Initial Release |

+### 3.0.2

+In v3.0.2, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, you'll notice that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks have the same name as it's corresponding rule, but with "(PB)" added at the end.

+You can continue to use the rules/workflows.
+But migrating to playbooks provides greater functionality along with future app enhancements and bug fixes.

 ---

 ## Overview